michaelbolanos/michaelbolanos/README.md

 I'm **Michael Bolanos**, an experienced **IT Professional, SysAdmin, and Home Automation Enthusiast** with a passion for **automation, scripting, and cybersecurity**.
 I enjoy working with **Linux, Windows, Mac, Home Assistant, Bash, and Python**, creating solutions that blend **technology, security, and efficiency**.

 ### About Me
-- 🖥️ **Managing:** Systems, networks, and cybersecurity frameworks.
+- **Managing:** Systems, networks, and cybersecurity frameworks.
-- 🧑‍💻 **Scripting:** Linux, macOS, and Windows automation for seamless IT operations.
+- **Scripting:** Linux, macOS, and Windows automation for seamless IT operations.
-- 🔐 **Exploring:** Cybersecurity best practices, compliance, threat detection, and self-hosted monitoring solutions.
+- **Exploring:** Cybersecurity best practices, compliance, threat detection, and self-hosted monitoring solutions.
-- 📡 **Tinkering With:** WireGuard VPN, IoT security, cloud, and on-prem automation setups.
+- **Networking With:** WireGuard VPN, IoT security, cloud, and on-prem automation setups.

 ### Projects & Interests
-- **🌟 Smart Home:** Privacy-first automations with **Home Assistant**.
+- **Smart Home:** Privacy-first automations with **Home Assistant**.
-- **🛠️ IT & Security Tools:** Developing admin scripts for system management, compliance audits, and security hardening.
+- **IT & Security Tools:** Developing admin scripts for system management, compliance audits, and security hardening.
-- **📡 Networking & VPN Security:** WireGuard, zero-trust security models, and self-hosted solutions.
+- **Networking & VPN Security:** WireGuard, zero-trust security models, and self-hosted solutions.
-- **🕵️ Threat Monitoring:** SIEM tools, log aggregation, and automated alerts.
+- **Threat Monitoring:** SIEM tools, log aggregation, and automated alerts.
-- **🤖 AI & Automation:** Finding ways to optimize workflows with scripting and AI-driven threat detection.
+- **AI & Automation:** Finding ways to optimize workflows with scripting and AI-driven threat detection.

 ---